 WHAT I DO:

-As an advocate, I represent clients in matters relating tribal governance; government-to-government consultation; finance; environmental regulation; rights-of-way; energy development; jurisdiction; treaty rights; court development; business deals; and many other matters.
+As an advocate, I represent clients in transactional and litigation matters relating tribal governance; government-to-government consultation; finance; environmental regulation; rights-of-way; energy development; jurisdiction; treaty rights; court development; business deals; and other areas.
 I dedicate a significant portion of my practice to Indian Country building projects, from planning, finance, and negotiation of construction and design contracts, to navigation of disputes on behalf of tribal owners and their vendors.

 WHERE I COME FROM: